datadryad/dryad-app/app/views/help/submission_steps/submission.md

 You can choose to proceed to the final page of the submission form without editing any files.
 During curation, if there are questions about how your data are presented, a curator will contact you with options to improve the organization, readability, and/or reusability of your dataset.

 If you have questions, please see our [guide to the tabular data check alerts](/help/guides/data_check_alerts).
-If you require assistance, [contact support](/contact).

 ## Review and submit